maheershaik687-star/Course_project_01/README.md

 Compute per-student attendance percentage (Present / Total records for that roll).

 Text-based, portable — can be compiled on Linux/macOS/Windows (with a C compiler).

+File formats / examples

+students.txt (each line: roll,name)

+1,Anita Sharma
+2,Raj Patel
+3,Sneha Kumar

+attendance.csv (each line: YYYY-MM-DD,roll,P or YYYY-MM-DD,roll,A)

+2025-11-21,1,P
+2025-11-21,2,A
+2025-11-21,3,P
+2025-11-22,1,P

+How to compile & run (Linux / macOS)

+Save your source as attendance.c.

+Open a terminal in the directory with attendance.c.

+Compile:

+gcc attendance.c -o attendance

+Run:

+./attendance

+How to compile & run (Windows using MinGW)

+Save attendance.c.

+Open Command Prompt in that folder (or use MSYS2/MinGW shell).

+Compile:

+gcc attendance.c -o attendance.exe

+Run:

+attendance.exe